 It is the determination and struggles that the UPSC exam requires which necessitates motivation.
 The adage ‘when life gives you a lemon, make lemonade out of it’ truly fits this scenario.
 In other words, utilise the taskmaster that is preparation for IAS exam to its fullest and come out winning at the end.

 How does a candidate achieve this goal, especially if they’ve bitten the dust a time or two?
 By keeping motivation and drive alive.
 How does an IAS aspirant stay inspired even in the bleakest of hours?
-For that, one of the leading IAS coaching centres in Chennai offers a few proven tricks and tips.
+For that, one of the leading IAS coaching centres offers a few proven tricks and tips.

 · The simplest method is to attend counselling sessions where a mentor, expert, or adult gives you a pep talk and lays out the bright future in front of you.